-As a result of the Chairmanship's year-long endeavours and lobbying in EU institutions, EU and IHRA member states, the EU's new data protection draft legislation (GDPR) was amended in line with IHRA commitments.
+As a result of the Chairmanship's year-long endeavours and lobbying in EU institutions, EU and IHRA member states, the EU's draft data protection legislation was amended in line with IHRA commitments.
 Now the text of the EU's General Data Protection Regulation (GDPR) includes a specific reference to the Holocaust, which ensures researchers free access to Holocaust-related materials throughout the European Union thereby making sure that the Holocaust does not get forgotten - which was not the case with the original text.
-This achievement was commended by governments, experts and Jewish organizations from all over the world as a unique success in the past 15 years' history of IHRA in safeguarding the free access to documents bearing on the Holocaust.
+This achievement was commended by governments, experts and Jewish organisations from all over the world as a unique success in the past 15 years' history of IHRA in safeguarding the free access to documents bearing on the Holocaust.
 This issue showed the core of international cooperation and solidarity which the IHRA community proved to be apt and ready for, when an essential element of Holocaust research was at risk.

-We managed to adopt and apply all major IHRA-standards in Holocaust-related education, remembrance and research, and international standards in the fight against Antisemitism.
+We managed to adopt and apply all major IHRA-standards in Holocaust-related education, remembrance and research, and international standards in the fight against antisemitism.
+In fact, a government decree was passed in 2019 on the promotion of the definition of antisemitism, as defined by the IHRA, in the spheres of education, law enforcement and the judicial system.
 We believe education can contribute the most to establishing a way of thinking that prevents people from acting and speaking with hatred against groups of people different from them.
 In Hungary, a consultation mechanism with the education experts of the Jewish communities on how to include the Holocaust in curricula was elaborated and put into practice.
 It is worth noting that a Hungarian university, the Pázmány Péter Catholic University in Budapest introduced Holocaust studies as a mandatory subject for students aiming at a diploma.